3 day Tokyo itinerary

 Hamarikyu Gardens, Tokyo, Japan

 As well as the beautiful garden layout, there are specific things to see here like flower gardens, shrines, and viewpoints.
-There are teahouses where you can rest and there’s a water bus station if you wanted to go on a boat trip.
+There are teahouses where you can rest and there’s a water bus station if you want to go on a boat trip.

 There’s a small entrance fee to get in but I think it’s worth it.
 Each season has its own colours but it’s particularly beautiful in spring and autumn.